One new Covid case in managed isolation; household of NZ traveller isolating after positive test

 Five contacts of the household where the person had been living in Auckland were all well but are in self-isolation and will be tested today.

-The person had stayed a night in Christchurch before catching a Singapore Airlines flight back home to South Korea.
+The person had stayed a night in Christchurch before catching a Singapore Airlines flight home to South Korea.

+They spent 14 hours and 20 minutes in a transit lounge at Changi Airport, along with people who had travelled from other parts of the world.
+It is believed they were infected there.

 The health ministry hasn't spoken with the person because they're not a New Zealand citizen and so needed to seek permission to do so.